-This section should briefly (within 2-4 pages) articulate your personal philosophy(ies) of education and learning.
+This section should articulate your personal philosophy(ies) of education and learning.
 One way to construct a learning philosophy is to write down a list of your professional beliefs, values, and attitudes as they relate to education and learning.
-Do you notice any
+Do you notice any patterns, contradictions, or specific conditions that define your thoughts?
+What learning theories most closely relate to your philosophy?